kief/infrastructure-as-code.com/_posts/2019-12-25-split-stacks.md

 ### Avoid tight coupling between projects

-How does the project that makes the subnet make it available to projects that use the subnet?
+How does the project that creates the subnet make it available to projects that use the subnet?
 With software that integrates over the network, you have an API, using a protocol like [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 With Terraform, you have a few options.

 The most popular way to integrate across Terraform projects is to point your server project at the subnet project's state file.
 You write a `data "terraform_remote_state"` block, and then refer to the outputs from the other project, as in this [example from the Terraform docs](https://www.terraform.io/docs/providers/terraform/d/remote_state.html).